-There are a number of ways high school students can earn college credit while still in high school.
-Review the options and programs below, then talk with your school counselor about which opportunities are a best fit.
+Jump-start your college career by planning ahead!
+There are a number of ways to earn college credit while still in high school.
+Review the options and programs below and talk with your school counselor about the options that are best for you.

 College Board Advanced Placement (AP) Program